 The change needs to be meaningful, sustainable, deep rooted and systemic.
 It’s not a quick social media statement, share or hashtag.

 That felt devoid of true meaning in that moment.
 Culture change takes time, but we will drive this change forward at the pace and we will hold ourselves accountable.

 - We have kicked off a whole organisation, action focused conversation – I want this stuff hardwired into everyone’s minds and I want our actions to be gathered in part, from people across the whole of Platfform and owned by us all.
 This is not a laborious twelve-month piece of work that never goes anywhere – this is fast paced, action focused and will be completed in a matter of weeks.

 - We are connecting with, talking with, and more importantly listening to BAME communities, groups and organisations to understand where there are opportunities for coming together, doing more and being better.
 I hope we can announce meaningful collaborations and partnerships as part of our action plan.

 - We are getting underneath our diversity data, asking questions and formulating actions.

 - We are working with mental health third sector colleagues in raising the issue of BAME mental health and the impact of Covid with Welsh Government officials and Ministers to ensure great attention is paid and more urgent action agreed.

-- We are acknowledging our whiteness, acknowledging that this is not ok and that it is a barrier – we are collaborating on what we need to do to change this.
+- We are acknowledging our white privilege, acknowledging that this is not OK and that it is a barrier – we are collaborating on what we need to do to change this.
 And we are committed to authentic allyship.